-Several of our Advance Tabco work tables come with a hand sink welded right into the table top, adding convenience to your work station.
+Several of our Advance Tabco work tables come with a stainless steel sink welded right into the table top, adding convenience to your work station.

 Adding a drawer or two under a work table can help you keep frequently used tools like knives, labels, gloves and cutting boards close at hand.
 Most tables over 8' long come with 6 legs for stability and that's something to keep in mind when you're thinking about adding drawers.